Firms To Watch: Land use/zoning

 Principaux dossiers

-• Serving as land use counsel to the Port Authority of New York and New Jersey in connection with its redevelopment of the existing bus terminal site on West 42nd Street in midtown Manhattan.
+• Acting as land use counsel to The Port Authority of New York and New Jersey in connection with its redevelopment of the existing Bus Terminal site on West 42nd Street in midtown Manhattan.

-• Acting as land use counsel to Lincoln Center, which oversees a 16-acre Upper West Side campus that houses internationally renowned performing arts organizations including the New York Philharmonic, the Metropolitan Opera, the New York City Ballet, and the Juilliard School.
+• Acting as land use counsel to Lincoln Center, which is located on a 16-acre Upper West Side campus that houses internationally renowned performing arts organizations including the New York Philharmonic, the Metropolitan Opera, the New York City Ballet and the Juilliard School.

 Latham & Watkins